SAP/ssi-dim-middle-layer/README.md

 This repository contains the code for the Integration layer between Digital Identity Management (DIM) solution and Tractus-X Portal written in C#.
 It's used to create a wallet and configure all needed information.

+The SSI Dim Middle Layer is currently designed to work with the [Eclipse Tractus-X Portal](https://github.com/eclipse-tractusx/portal) in version [v2.1.0](https://github.com/eclipse-tractusx/portal/tree/portal-2.1.0).
+The Eclipse Tractus-X Portal is the reference implementation of the portal application for [Catena-X](https://catena-x.net).

 For **installation** details and further information, please refer to the chart specific [README](./charts/dim/README.md).

 ## Requirements and Setup